|Date||Friday October 13th 7:30 PM|

 |Venue||Inverness Education Centre / Academy|

-Buddy MacDonald, from the North Shore of Cape Breton, has been a singer/songwriter and entertainer for over thirty years.
+One of this year's Artists in Residence, Cape Breton singer-songwriter Buddy MacDonald has been entertaining audiences for more than forty-five years.
 He was exposed at an early age to the singing and storytelling of some of the great singers of his native Island.
-Much of his songwriting is still influenced by this style he was so familiar with as a young boy.
-Over the years he has travelled and entertained audiences throughout Canada, the United States, Germany, Scotland and the Scandinavian countries, performing as a solo act and in different combinations with other musicians from Cape Breton including Natalie MacMaster, Howie MacDonald, Ashley MacIsaac, Dave MacIsaac, and John Allan Cameron among many others.
-Since Celtic Colours began in 1997, Buddy has been the host of the late night Festival Club, and he has performed all over the Island with musicians from all over the world, including Scotland's Dougie MacLean and Archie Fisher, Ireland's Tommy Makem and Michael Black, and a host of others.
-Buddy's songs have been performed and recorded by artists throughout the country.
-Buddy continues to tour.
-Whether in a small country hall, pub, festival or concert theatre, his love of writing, singing and entertaining comes across to bridge the gap between performer and listener.
+Much of his songwriting is still influenced by this style that he was so familiar with as a young boy on the North Shore, and his songs have been performed and recorded by artists around the world.
+Buddy has entertained audiences throughout Canada, the United States, Germany, Scotland and the Scandinavian countries, performing as a solo act and in different combinations with other musicians from Cape Breton including Natalie MacMaster, Howie MacDonald, Ashley MacIsaac, Dave MacIsaac, and John Allan Cameron among many others.
+Since Celtic Colours started in 1997, Buddy has been the host of the late night Festival Club, and has performed all over the Island with musicians from all over the world including Scotland's Dougie MacLean and Archie Fisher, and Ireland's Tommy Makem and Michael Black.
+Whether in a small country hall, pub, festival or concert theatre, Buddy's love of writing, singing and entertaining comes across to bridge the gap between performer and listener.